Exploring Identity Theft Statistics in the Age of Data Breaches

 What is the difference between aggravated identity theft and identity theft?

-Aggravated identity theft includes committing a crime with the stolen information.
-Identity theft is just stealing the information.
+Aggravated identity theft includes committing a crime with stolen information.
+Identity theft is just stealing information.

 Aggravated identity theft prison sentences vary depending on the weight of the crime.
-If an act of terrorism is commited using another person’s identity, another five years is added to the sentence.
+If an act of terrorism is committed using another person’s identity, another five years is added to the sentence.

 What is the most common form of identity theft?

-Credit card fraud is the most common form of identity theft.
+Financial identity theft (Credit card fraud) is the most common form of identity theft.

 What are the types of identity theft?